Skip to content

 The Prize:

 • Production Funding: £30,000 total pot distributed upfront to the 6 makers.
+Approximately £5,000 to each, depending on their requirements to scale and build an exhibit.

 £60,000 is fixed.
 If you are a patron or sponsor who might be interested in helping to raise the scale and ambition of the project, please do get in touch.

-Process & Timeline
+Process & timeline

-Call for Proposals
+Call for applications

-The Prize
+The prize

 Nominees